 As many parents today know all too well, smartphones are not just for adults.
-The average age for a child getting their first smartphone is 10.3 years (though Bill Gates waited to give his children smartphones until they were 14).
-As the list of smartphone apps for kids keeps expanding, and communication between family members, friends and classmates (even teachers!) is increasingly centered around the smartphone, the gadget is becoming more than an accessory but a necessity.
-Smartphones are here to stay, so schools now need to decide whether to embrace them and make good use of them, or ban them all together.
+More than half of children in America have a smartphone by age 11 (though Bill Gates waited until his children were 14 before giving them smartphones).
+As the list of smartphone apps for kids keeps expanding and communication between family members, friends, classmates, and even between teachers and students, is increasingly centered around smartphones, the gadget is becoming more of a necessity than an accessory.
+Though COVID-19 forced kids to learn online, a large part of their social and educational lives still remain dependent on digital interaction and online connectivity.
+Clearly, smartphones are here to stay, so schools now need to decide whether to embrace them and make good use of them or ban them altogether.

-Here are three arguments why we should ban phones from schools and three why we should welcome them.
+Here are three arguments for why we should ban phones from schools and three for why we should welcome them.

 We should ban smartphones from school